 Does the surgeon seem open and easy to communicate with?
 Are they being realistic about your goals and expected results?

 Request a surgeon’s medical credentials.
 Where did they attend school?
 Have they completed a fellowship in cosmetic surgery?

 Do they have any malpractice judgments against them?

 Review the surgeon’s before and after pictures.
 If at a large center, make sure to review your doctor’s pictures and not his or her colleague’s.

 Evaluate their facility, its cleanliness and accreditation.

 Request testimonials or interviews from patients that have undergone the same procedure.

 Do not rush into the decision to have surgery.
 This is an investment and a life-changing decision; you need to feel comfortable with your surgeon and their staff.

 Here at Kansas Surgical Arts, we are dedicated to providing you with a safe, relaxing environment while upholding the highest standard of medical professionalism and patient care.
-Our medical backgrounds, certifications, and accredidations are available for your perusal at all times to assuage any fears that you might have.
+Our medical backgrounds, certifications, and accreditations are available for your perusal at all times to assuage any fears that you might have.
 We wish to aid you in any way on your journey to a more positive you!